Public Service Medal

 Citizenship

 A person does not have to be an Australian citizen to be awarded the PSM.
 However, if the nominated person is not an Australian Citizen, the Australian Government, in accordance with honours convention, must seek the agreement of the government of the country of citizenship before the award can be made.
-If the nominee is not an Australian citizen, the nomination should clearly indicate this, and if the nomination is recommended to the Governor-General, the Governor General’s office will arrange for the Commonwealth Government to seek the appropriate agreement.
+If the nominee is not an Australian citizen, the nomination should clearly indicate this, and if the nomination is recommended to the Governor-General, the Governor-General’s office will arrange for the Australian Government to seek the appropriate agreement.

 Retired officers

 Awards of the PSM can be made to former public servants.
+Nominations must be submitted within 12 months of ceased service.

 Posthumous awards